aliamirh/Em-s-Esthetics-Web/README.md

      style="float: center"
      height= "300" />

 _This is still a work in progress.
-I will be adding the ability to book a service online in the future._
+I will be adding the ability to book a service online in the future ._

 ## Known Bugs